Australian Women's Amateur: History

 The format returned to the earlier system in 1978, with 32 qualifiers from a 36-hole stroke-play stage.
 Karen Permezel won the title.
 The 1979 championship was played soon after the Commonwealth Trophy, resulting in a larger than usual number of overseas entries.
 However two Australians, Jane Lock and Edwina Kennedy reached the final, Lock winning her third title, 4&3.
-Lindy Goggin won her third title in 1980, beating Denise Hutton in the final.
+Lindy Goggin won her third title in 1980, beating Dennise Hutton in the final.
 19-year-old Corinne Dibnah won the title in 1981, although 17-year-old Diane Mancell had led the qualifying.
 The 1982 championship was preceded by a 6-team international pairs event won by Great Britain.
 The championship was won by Regine Lautens, a member of the Swiss team, who beat Goggin in the final.
 Sandra McCaw became another three-tine winner in 1983.
 1983 was the last that the Australian junior title was contested during the qualifying stage of the championship.
 From 1984 it became a separate match-play event.